 What Potatoes Are Best for French Fries?

-French fries have always been a favorite food item, whether served as a side snack, as a popular hi-tea menu item or simply as a fulfilling meal.
-With time, the evolution of fries has also occurred concerning how they are made and served.
+French fries have always been a favorite food item, whether served as a side snack, a popular hi-tea menu item, or simply a fulfilling meal.
+With time, fries have also evolved in making and serving.

-However, many people are unaware that the choice of potatoes plays a massive role in how they taste.
-Each potato varies in terms of specific characteristics and the taste they contribute.
-In this article, let us discover the best-suited choice of potatoes for making potato chips or what is known as fries.
+However, many people are unaware that the choice of potatoes plays a massive role in their taste.
+Each potato varies in terms of specific characteristics and the taste it contributes.
+In this article, let us discover the best choice of potatoes for making potato chips or fries.

 french fries in fry